-For example, say you took out a $30,000 loan to buy a new car in 2008.
-Now it is 2011 and the car you bought has depreciated in value to $10,000 but your loan balance has only gone down to $20,000.
+For example, say you took out a $30,000 loan to buy a new car in 2015.
+In 2018, the car you bought has depreciated in value to $10,000, but your loan balance only went down to $20,000.
 This means that only $10,000 of the loan is "secured" because if the lender repossessed your car and sold it, it would only receive $10,000 (this is the car's replacement value).
 This is where a cramdown can help you.

-What happens to the unpaid portion of your loan?
-It will receive the same treatment in your Chapter 13 plan as your other nonpriority unsecured debts such as credit cards and medical bills.
-Since most Chapter 13 plans pay little or nothing to these creditors, this means that your car lender will likely receive nothing or pennies on the dollar on the remaining balance of your loan.
-At the completion of your plan, any unpaid balance of the loan will be discharged and wiped out and you will own the car free and clear.
+The unpaid portion of your loan will receive the same treatment in your Chapter 13 plan as your other nonpriority unsecured debts, such as credit cards and medical bills.
+Since most Chapter 13 plans pay little or nothing to these creditors, your car lender will likely receive nothing or pennies on the dollar on the remaining balance of your loan.
+At the completion of your plan, you'll own the car free and clear.
+Any unpaid balance of the loan will be discharged (wiped out).

 When you cram down a car loan in Chapter 13 bankruptcy, the law also allows you to lower your interest rate on the loan.
-The interest rate will be determined by your specific bankruptcy court but it will generally be the prime rate plus a little extra.
-In most cases, this will be lower than your original car loan rate.
+The interest rate will generally be the prime rate plus a little extra.
+In most cases, it will be lower than your original car loan rate.

-In order to prevent people from buying new cars and cramming down their loans shortly thereafter, Congress has placed an important restriction on when you are allowed to cram down a car loan.
-To take advantage of a car loan cramdown, you must have purchased the car at least 910 days (about 2 ½ years) before you filed for bankruptcy.
+To prevent people from buying new cars and cramming down their loans shortly after that, an important restriction on car loan cramdowns exists.
+To take advantage of a car loan cramdown, you must have purchased the car at least 910 days (about 2½ years) before you filed for bankruptcy.

 Want to learn more?
-Check out our bankruptcy resource center.
+Check out Your Car in Chapter 13 Bankruptcy.